Mōko Shūrai Ekotoba: First scroll

 In the first scroll, twenty-nine year old Suenaga and his clansmen meet with commander Saburō Kagesuke, who would later testify in his favor before the government.
 They gather their forces, and travel to Hakata to meet the Mongol invaders, passing the torii gates of Hakozaki Shrine on the way.

 Suenaga and his brother-in-law, Mitsui Sukenaga, encounter a group of Mongol soldiers and force them to retreat.
 Suenaga then meets and fights against the main Mongol army at the Battle of Bun'ei, where he and his flagbearer are both dismounted after their horses were shot.
+The scrolls contain one of the earliest visual records of the use of black-powder bombs in medieval Japan, in connection with the Mongol invasions.
 Facing Mongol arrows and explosives, Suenaga is saved by a cavalry charge led by Shiraishi Michiyasu, another samurai.

 After the battle, Suenaga travels to the capital city of Kamakura, dissatisfied that he had not been rewarded by the government for his valor in combat.
 On the way, he visits several shrines and makes offerings.
 At Kamakura, he meets with many government officials to appeal his case.
 They ignore him due to a lack of evidence, despite testimony from Suenaga's fellow warriors.
 At last, after a personal appeal to general Adachi Yasumori, Suenaga's military service is certified in writing, and he is awarded a fully equipped horse, as well as a plot of land in Higo Province.